Advice - General / Negotiating fees

 Why you charge what you charge

-Your fees should be designed to compensate for insecurity, lack of various employment benefits such as paid sick leave and employee pension schemes, the costs involved in working from home or renting office space, the time you will spend on routine administration and keeping necessary hardware and software up to date.
+Your fees should compensate you not only for the time you directly spend on a job but also for insecurity, lack of various employment benefits such as paid sick leave and employee pension schemes, the costs involved in working from home or renting office space, the time you will spend on routine administration and keeping necessary hardware and software up to date.
 Photographers' overheads can absorb 50 per cent or more of their gross income.
 See "What freelances need to charge and why" (linked below).

-So whether you are offering work or responding to a client's request, start negotiating with a reasonable fee in mind (while, as above, leaving the process open so that you can encourage and accept an offer that's more than reasonable).
+So whether you are offering work or responding to a client's request, start negotiating with a reasonable fee in mind (while, as above, leaving the process open so that you can encourage and accept a better offer).

-If a commissioner calls catching you unprepared, or you need to think about what the job entails, break off negotiations so that you can work out a reasonable fee before continuing the discussion.
+If a commissioner calls catching you unprepared, or you need to think about what the job entails, break off negotiations so that you can work out what fee it is reasonable to accept before continuing the discussion.
 The skill-specific sections in this booklet are designed to provide guidance.

 Remember you can charge more - sometimes many times more - for exclusive or unusual material.